mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 At this point, I was stumped.
 I had read my source code over and over, and I couldn't understand how compiling and running an application could be faster than running the already-compiled binary.

-Zig is still a new language, so my hypothesis was that there was something about Zig I'd misunderstood.
-Surely, if experienced Zig programmers looked at my program, they'd immediately spot my error.
+Zig is still a new language, so there had to be something about Zig I'd misunderstood.
+Surely, if experienced Zig programmers looked at my code, they'd spot my error instantly.

 I [posted my question on Ziggit](https://ziggit.dev/t/zig-build-run-is-10x-faster-than-compiled-binary/3446?u=mtlynch), a discussion forum for Zig.
 The first few responses said I had a problem with "input buffering" but they didn't have concrete suggestions to fix it or investigate further.